Madison Avenue Corridor Improvement Project

 Project Impacts

 By early July, the City of Loveland aims to begin construction, starting with underground water and stormwater utility improvements.
-Once infrastructure improvements are complete, the City of Loveland will focus on surface improvements determined by streetscape design.
+Once infrastructure improvements are complete, the City of Loveland will focus on surface improvements determined by the streetscape design.
 Between utility and streetscape improvements, the project is anticipated to take six to eight months to construct.

 The intersection of Madison and 37th will be closed while the roundabout is constructed at the intersection.
 To facilitate detour efficiency, the intersection of 33rd and Monroe Avenue has been converted into a two-way stop from a four-way stop to accommodate the detour traffic.